MyElectricSheep/Relief-Jobs/README.md

 # 🌍👨‍🚒 Relief Jobs

 This is an **discontinued** app created in late 2019 to:
-- Scrape relief/humanitarian/ngo job websites data all over the web and aggregate them in a single place
+- Scrape relief/humanitarian/NGO job websites data all over the web and aggregate them in a single place
-- The front-end UI was based on [WelcomeToTheJungle](https://www.welcometothejungle.com/en/jobs)
+- The front-end UI was based on (a previous version of) [WelcomeToTheJungle](https://www.welcometothejungle.com/en/jobs)

 ## Screenshot of the app:
 ![Relief Jobs](https://raw.githubusercontent.com/MyElectricSheep/Relief-Jobs/master/reliefjobs-search.png)